Sustain the Change: Finance Transformation to Last

 Sustain the Change: Design Change Process Flow

-You will also need to ensure that the new change procedure is communicated to all relevant stakeholders and users.
-In the work instructions for each process, ensure that the roles participating in the end-to-end process have been identified.
+You must also communicate the new change procedure to all relevant stakeholders and users.
+The work instructions for each process should identify the roles participating in the end-to-end process.
 Therefore, this list of roles is an ideal starting point for change communication.
-However, keep in mind that there may well be other stakeholders to include in the communication.
+However, remember that there may well be other stakeholders to include in the communication.

 Furthermore, it is critical to communicate all process updates to process operators.
 If the update or change involves a change in the design, you also need to consider potential training requirements.
 Depending on the size and nature of the change, it may constitute project scope in its own right and lead to a project with subsequent deployment.